 Wisconsin sports teams are on fire.
 But the Packers, Badgers and Brewers aren't the only things sizzling this season.
-Head to Miller Park for a Milwaukee Brewers game and you may find it difficult to decide which of the five Klement's Racing Sausage varieties to pick: chorizo, Polish or Italian sausage, a hot dog or bratwurst.
+Head to American Family Field for a Milwaukee Brewers game and you may find it difficult to decide which of the five Klement's Racing Sausage varieties to pick: chorizo, Polish or Italian sausage, a hot dog or bratwurst.
 For any foodie, the correct choice is all of them.
 The Racing Sausage Kabob, voted by fans as the winning item in the Brewers "Create a Concession' contest, allows you to sample all of the flavors on a stick.

 If you can't make it to a game, do Milwaukee proud and watch it while savoring some delicious Usinger's Sausage, which has been made in the city for more than 125 years.
 Usinger's ships all over the United States, which means you can order some for your cousin who lives in New York, who happens to be a Yankees fan.

 5. Enjoy the Fruits of Wisconsin's Harvest, Literally